Resume Tips Include

 * Before I submit my resume formally it will be modified yet again so it is targeted for the job announcement.

-* This is what I try to incorporate in my own resume.
+* This is what I try to incorporate into my own resume.
 Most importantly, the resume should focus on results…what have YOU done

 Get more interviews by taking 5- 10 minutes now and improve your resume with these tips